Key Takeaway

 Privacy-first does not mean lower visibility.
 It means visibility engineered for security outcomes, with explicit limits around data scope and use.

-IBM's 2025 Cost of a Data Breach research reports a global average breach cost of about $4.4 million, while IBM's 2024 study reported $4.88 million.
-Verizon's 2025 DBIR findings report ransomware in 44% of all breaches and materially higher exposure for SMBs, with Verizon's 2025 release citing ransomware present in 88% of SMB breaches.
+SMBs face severe financial and operational risks.
+IBM's 2025 Cost of a Data Breach research reports a global average breach cost of $4.4 million (down from $4.88 million in 2024).
+Verizon's 2025 DBIR findings report ransomware in 44% of all breaches, with their 2025 report launch announcement indicating ransomware is present in 88% of SMB breaches specifically.

 For SMB teams, this translates into three priorities: